jacossaurus/whooos-open/README.md

 ![Preview](assets/preview.jpg)

 <b>Note</b>: the hours are currently pulled from my website, which is updated manually by me.
 There is no guarantee I will update these hours consistently if there are changes (due to holidays, events, etc.).
-Please check Rice Dining for concurrent hours.
+Please check Rice Dining for current hours.

 Requires <a href="https://scriptable.app/">Scriptable</a> on the App Store.